Bill Steer: Biography

 He was guitarist for Napalm Death from April 1987 – July 1989, appearing on their first two albums as well as the BBC Radio One John Peel Sessions.
 Throughout this period the group toured across the UK and Europe, only for Steer and vocalist Lee Dorrian to quit immediately after a tour of Japan.
-He played in Carcass from 1985–1995, the only guitarist to feature on all five of the band's albums and perform throughout their live career.
+He played in Carcass from 1985 to 1995, the only guitarist to feature on all of the band's albums and perform throughout their live career.
 After the demise of Carcass he moved to Australia and developed a passion for blues music, teaching himself harmonica and slide guitar.
 Upon returning to the UK, he started his own band Firebird, which was mainly inspired by 1970s rock.
 During this time he was married and then divorced.
 Firebird split up in late 2011.
-Steer now plays guitar in the band Gentlemans Pistols and also performed with new wave of British heavy metal veterans Angel Witch.
+Steer now plays guitar in the band Gentlemans Pistols and also performed with a new wave of British heavy metal veterans Angel Witch.
 Steer currently resides in east London.

 Steer also appeared along with Jeffrey Walker (bassist/vocalist of Carcass) in an episode of the Sci-Fi comedy Red Dwarf.
 He performed as the drummer of the band Smeg and the Heads named Dobbin in series 3 episode 5 "Timeslides".

 In addition to Steer's guitar prowess, he is well known for Jeff Walker's naming of his solos on earlier Carcass albums (example: "Maim to Please" by W. G. Steer from Tools of the Trade).